Best-response dynamics, playing sequences, and convergence to equilibrium in random games: Introduction

 Since we are assessing the performance of the best-response dynamic over the class of \emph{all} games (including non-potential games), it is necessary for us to be explicit about the details of the playing sequence.
-There are of course many possible playing sequences,\footnote{Simultaneous updating by all players at each time step is studied in \cite{quint1997dumb} for 2-player games and in \cite{kash2011multiagent} for anonymous games. \cite{feldman2012convergence} study the case in which the sequence of play depends on current payoffs. \cite{feldman2017efficiency} study the dynamic inefficiency of the best-response dynamic under different playing sequences.} but our focus on random vs.\ clockwork suffices for our main finding: whether the best-response dynamic converges to equilibrium in a small or large fraction of all games depends on the playing sequence in an extreme way.
+There are, of course, many possible playing sequences,\footnote{The concept of a playing sequence is closely related to ``revision functions'' in \cite{durand2016complexity} and ``schedulers'' in \cite{apt2015classification}.
+Simultaneous updating by all players at each time step is studied in \cite{quint1997dumb} for 2-player games and in \cite{kash2011multiagent} for anonymous games. \cite{feldman2012convergence} study the case in which the sequence of play depends on current payoffs. \cite{feldman2017efficiency} study the dynamic inefficiency of the best-response dynamic under different playing sequences.} but our focus on random vs.\ clockwork suffices for our main finding: whether the best-response dynamic converges to equilibrium in a small or large fraction of all games depends on the playing sequence in an extreme way.
 Broadly, we show that under a clockwork playing sequence, the fraction of all $n$-player games in which the best-response dynamic converges to a pure Nash equilibrium goes to 0 as the number of players and/or actions gets large.
 By contrast, under a random playing sequence, the fraction of all $n$-player games with a pure Nash equilibrium in which the best-response dynamic converges to a pure Nash equilibrium goes to 1 as the number of players and/or actions gets large (when $n>2$).

 That the best-response dynamic converges less often under a clockwork than under a random playing sequence is perhaps unsurprising since the clockwork sequence will have more difficulty escaping best-response cycles.
 We therefore expect the probability of convergence to equilibrium for the clockwork sequence to be \textit{less} than it is for the random sequence.
 However, the resulting extreme jump in the asymptotic equilibrium convergence frequency from 1 to 0 is rather striking.
-Since most games have digraphs that contain cycles (i.e.\ are not potential games), our contribution can be seen as quantifying the fact that a clockwork playing sequence is \emph{very} likely to become trapped in such cycles whereas the random playing sequence is \emph{very} likely to escape them.
+Since most games have digraphs that contain cycles, our contribution can be seen as quantifying the fact that a clockwork playing sequence is \emph{very} likely to become trapped in such cycles, whereas the random playing sequence is \emph{very} likely to escape them.